hauptmedia/docker-atlassian-jira/README.md

 docker run --name atlassian-jira --volumes-from atlassian-jira-data -d hauptmedia/atlassian-jira
 ```

-### Database
+### Database backend

 #### Link to hauptmeda/atlassian-mysql image

-When this image is linked to the hauptmedia/atlassian-mysql image with a local alias named mysql the mysql database will be auto configured in this container.
+When this image is linked to the **hauptmedia/atlassian-mysql** image with a local alias named mysql the mysql database will be auto configured in this container.

 ```bash
 docker run --link atlassian-mysql:mysql -d hauptmedia/atlassian-jira